bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/005-git-configuration.md

 COMMIT_EDITMSG  HEAD  branches  config  description  hooks  index  info  logs  objects  refs
 ```

-> Note: Before running the command you would need to be inside your project's directory.
-We will learn about this in the next chapters when we learn more about the `git init` command and cloning an existing repositroy from GitHub with the `git clone` command.
+> Note: Before running the command, you would need to be inside your project's directory.
+We will learn about this in the next chapters when we learn more about the `git init` command and cloning an existing repository from GitHub with the `git clone` command.